cusyio/Python4DataScience/docs/performance/parallelise-pandas.rst

 Dask
 ----

-:ref:`Dask DataFrame <Dask-DataFrame>` is a large parallel DataFrame made up of multiple pandas DataFrames.
+:ref:`/performance/dask.ipynb#dask-dataframe` is a large parallel DataFrame made up of multiple pandas DataFrames.
 Here, the ``dask.dataframe`` API is a subset of the pandas API, although there are minor changes.

 .. seealso::